550.99 29.86 5.73%

 Investment analyst Ashish Chugh is bullish on HCL Infosystems and Linc Pens.
 HCL Infosystems, he says, may see time correction from these levels, but not significant downside.
 He advises investors to accumulate Linc Pens between Rs 42 and Rs 48 level.

-Q: Why would you be bullish on Linc Pens?
+Q: Why are you so bullish on HCL Infosystems?

 A: I believe the stock price probably discounts the negatives in the company.
 HCL Infosystems is not going through the best of its time.
 The hardware business is facing a lot of margin pressure.
 Also, the distribution business is facing a lot of challenges because majority of the revenues in the distribution business comes from Nokia.
 With the declining market share of Nokia vis-à-vis other mobile players like Samsung and Apple, it is taking a toll on both the revenues and profitability of the company.